azoth-lang/azoth.language.reference/src/value-declarations.md

 ## Capabilities when Copying

-Capabilities on value types are handles the same when copying a value as if a reference was being copied.
+Capabilities on value types are handled the same when copying a value as if a reference was being copied.
 For example, if a value is `iso` and is copied, then the alias and the original will now be `mut`.
 This behavior is consistent with references and safe for the references inside of the value.